Heatmaps- discover the hidden user intentions.

 Heatmap put a macroscopic view on the user’s activities and intentions, whether it is used for B2B or B2C business purposes.
 Read the blog to know why heatmaps are a diagnostic tool.

 The main aim of any business revolves around generating leads and driving more traffic to the website.
-Also, it would help if you put on more efforts in B2B marketing in comparison to B2C.
+Also, it would help if you put on more effort in B2B marketing in comparison to B2C.
 It would be best if you looked at the leads as potential customers.
-Therefore each step you take to turn them into one must be done with perfection and precision, such as pointing out the USP of your brand or personalizing customer’s experience and providing them a flawless navigation experience.
+Therefore each step you take to turn them into one must be done with perfection and precision, such as pointing out the USP of your brand or personalizing customer’s experience, and providing them a flawless navigation experience.

 Heatmaps – add colors to your business growth.

 When we put effort into something, we need our share of results too.
-Heatmap is a smart diagnostic tool which uses color-codes to depict the areas where users are concentrating more and the areas which remain unfocused.
+Heatmap is a smart diagnostic tool which uses color codes to depict the areas where users are concentrating more and the areas which remain unfocused.